 Professor Penny (Penelope) Lewis

-I am primarily interested in off-line learning during sleep and wakefulness: my research investigates brain plasticity, focusing specifically on the changes in behavior and neural activity which occur after initial learning.
-I’m particularly interested in changes occurring while a memory is not being encoded, practiced, or recalled.
+I am primarily interested in off-line learning during sleep and wakefulness: my research investigates brain plasticity, focusing specifically on the changes in behaviour and neural activity which occur after initial learning.
+I’m particularly interested in changes occurring while a memory is not being encoded, practised, or recalled.
 These can happen both during sleep and during wakefulness.

-Current interests in the lab fall into three main categories
+Current interests in the lab fall into four main categories

 Sleep is critical for both health and cognition.
 Our lab is developing ways to manipulate sleep (called 'Sleep Engineering’) in order to maximise its beneficial properties.
 We are working on ways to enhance memory, disarm negative emotions, and combat cognitive decline through ageing.
 Read more here.

-I am teaching on the masters in neuroimaging: PST505
+I am teaching on the MSc Neuroimaging: Methods and Applications - PST505

 BA at Cornell University